ZGB97/entra-id-zero-trust-lab/README.md

 - Simulated audit/recertification processes with Access Reviews
 - Implemented just-in-time role activation with PIM

-All controls were aligned with NIST SP 800-53 to reflect Zero Trust security principles.
+All controls were aligned with NIST SP 800-53 (AC-2, AC-3, AC-6, IA-2), which are key requirements for FedRAMP and modern Zero Trust architectures.
 I also created an Audit PDF documenting the Access Control Policy and attaching evidence screenshots.
 <br />